cloudfoundry/stratos/deploy/cloud-foundry/README.md

 > The console will pre-configure the host Cloud Foundry endpoint.
 No other CF instance should be registered unless the instructions in the section [Associate Cloud Foundry database service](#Associate-Cloud-Foundry-database-service) are followed.
- All other deployment methods (helm, docker-compose, docker all-in-one, etc) allow the registration of multiple CF instances by default.
+ All other deployment methods (helm, docker all-in-one, etc) allow the registration of multiple CF instances by default.

 Note: